Heavy Quark Fragmentation in $e^+e^-$ Collisions to NNLO+NNLL Accuracy in Perturbative QCD: Numerical Results

 We start by considering the bottom quark case, for easier comparison with the existing recent literature~\cite{Maltoni:2022bpy,Czakon:2022pyz}.
 In particular, we study in some detail the $D_{b\to b}(N,\muzf,m)$ component.

 Figure~\ref{fig:bottom-ini} displays, as a function of the Mellin moment index $N$, the moments of the function $D_{b\to b}(N,\mu_0=m,m)$ for the full range of perturbative orders, logarithmic accuracies of the soft resummation, matching schemes and regularisations of the Landau pole considered in this paper.\footnote{The discontinuities or irregularities in some of the curves denote the presence of the Landau pole for a specific value of $N=N^L_0$ in the resummed expressions, with the initial condition becoming infinite at that point.
-As expected from the expression $N^L_0 = \exp(1/(2b_0\as(m))$ (see Appendix~\ref{app:landau}), this value is $N^L_0 \simeq 30 $ for bottom quarks.}
+As expected from the expression $N^L_0 = \exp(1/(2b_0\as(m))$ (see Appendix~\ref{app:landau}), this value is $N^L_0 \simeq 30 $ for bottom quarks.
+Beyond $N^L_0$ the function becomes complex-valued, and what is plotted is its real part.}

 Figure~\ref{fig:bottom-ini-ratios} displays, for better readability, the ratio of all the curves in figure~\ref{fig:bottom-ini} to the curve `NNLO+NNLL logR CNO', i.e.\ the red curve in the plot with a grey background in figure~\ref{fig:bottom-ini}.